nameful/SCAN/README.md

 # SCAN_IJCAI
 Sliding Convolutional Attention Network for Scene Text Recognition

 To give a more comprehensive understanding of SCAN (the abbreviation of Sliding Convolutional Attention Network), we further conduct the extended visualization experiments.
-Please read Supplementary Material of SCAN.pdf.
+Please read **Supplementary Material of SCAN.pdf**.

 There are two examples for scene text recognition using SCAN.